Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 Symptoms

-• diarrhea is replaced by constipation;
+• diarrhea gives way to constipation;

 • temperature indicators do not change;